 And maybe this is where the distinction between the two kinds of parents starts.
 In attachment parenting and co-sleeping you make a commitment to remain close to the child, giving them the controls about when and how they migrate out of the family bed.
 Sure, it’s less conducive to returning to the previous routine, but it was easy for the two of us to invite the love into all corners of our lives.
 We couldn’t imagine anything more loving than being a family.

-One couple in particular were obvious “we’re going to fit this child into our lifestyle” parents.
+One couple, in particular, was obvious “we’re going to fit this child into our lifestyle” parents.
 Occasionally when we were together the differences between the way we related to our kids was striking.
 It seemed perhaps that our son was running amok over our lives, while our friends seemed to have a more organized and disciplined routine.

 When your children arrive you either allow your life to be torn apart and reassembled by the love hurricane, or you fight to maintain aspects of your pre-parent lives as you push back against the transformation.
 It seems to me that our “closeness” approach allowed us to survive the divorce in a loving and connected way.
 Perhaps it is even some form of “attachment divorce” that is what keeps me on the loving and positive path as a divorced dad.

 Allow the hurricane to arrive and blow away the old aspects of your lives.
 Reset your expectations and parenting lives around the love and support of your children.
 Then, even if things don’t work out with the marriage, the closeness and love that you’ve established with your kids, becomes the strength and bond that guides your relationship even after divorce.
 That experience of closeness also becomes the approach your children will use as they begin to establish relationships for the rest of their lives.
 That’s what I understand and appreciate even now about my ex-wife.
 I can celebrate our approach to becoming parents, and how we welcomed in the messiness and transformation of staying closely connected.

 - Upward and Onward After Splitting Up